Relational Differential Dynamic Logic: Introduction

-In \S{}\ref{sec:preliminaries} we recall the differential dynamic logic $\dL$: its syntax, semantics and some proof rules.
-Our target problem of relational reasoning is formulated in \S{}\ref{sec:rddl}, where we introduce a syntactic shorthand $\rddf{\dd}{\dds}{\exitCondition}{\postCondition}{|}$.
-The theory of simulations and the (SIM) proof rule are introduced there, too.
-The theory (and its limitation in applicability) motivates our theory of time stretching in \S{}\ref{sec:time_stretch_function}, where we restrict to equational exit conditions.
-The resulting (TS) rule, combined with some additional rules that we introduce in \S{}\ref{sec:differential_inductive_invariant}, are exploited in the three case studies in \S{}\ref{sec:case_study}.
-We conclude in \S{}\ref{sec:concl}.
+\myparagraph{Organization} In Section~\ref{sec:preliminaries}, we recall some basics of differential dynamic logic $\dL$: its syntax, semantics and some proof rules.
+Our main goal, relational reasoning, is formulated in Section~\ref{sec:rddl}, where we identify difficulties in doing so in the original $\dL$.
+In Section~\ref{sec:sync} we introduce the semantical notion of time stretching, and turn its theory into the new synchronization rule.
+After introducing our implementation in Section~\ref{sec:impl}, we describe our three case studies in Section~\ref{sec:case_study}.

+The appendix containing omitted proofs and details, the source code and the artifact are found at \url{http://group-mmm.org/rddl_tacas_2020/}.